 It is a systematic process that aims to wean patients off of psychoactive substances in a safe and stable environment, typically under the close supervision and care of a physician.

 Withdrawing from certain addictive substances may require medication and a hospital or a residential treatment center may be the best option for the detox.
-This solution is often preferred for patients who have been using for a long time and have developed a heavy dependence.
+This solution is often preferred for patients who have been using drugs for a long time and have developed a heavy dependence.

-Most common medications used are methadone and buprenorphine.
+The most common medications used are methadone and buprenorphine.
 Both medications help with detox and relieve withdrawal symptoms.
 Patients can be on these medications for years.
 Naltrexone can help prevent relapse.

 Long-term abuse of alcohol or drugs leads to an eventual physical dependence.
-Any attempt to halt or control usage of such substances can result in acute withdrawal symptoms in the dependent individuals.
+Any attempt to halt or control the usage of such substances can result in acute withdrawal symptoms in the dependent individuals.